 We evaluate long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If the sum of expected undiscounted future cash flows from an asset is less than the carrying amount of the asset, we recognize an impairment loss.
 We measure the loss as the amount by which the carrying amount exceeds its fair value calculated using the present value of estimated net future cash flows.
-Included in other general and administrative expenses in our consolidated statements of operations for the year ended December 31, 2010, the five months ended December 31, 2009 and the year ended July 31, 2009 were \$409,000, \$77,000 and \$405,000, respectively, of recognized impairment losses on internal-use software.
-We identified no indicators of impairment during the year ended July 31, 2008.
+Included in other general and administrative expenses in our consolidated statements of operations for the years ended December 31, 2011 and 2010, the five months ended December 31, 2009 and the year ended July 31, 2009 were \$397,000, \$409,000, \$77,000 and \$405,000, respectively, of recognized impairment losses on internal-use software.